Darden Restaurants shares rise on 3Q earnings

 The company posted revenue of $2.25 billion in the period, topping last year's quarter of $2.13 billion as well as Street forecasts.
 Nine analysts surveyed by Zacks expected $2.24 billion.

-Darden shares rose more 6 percent percent in early trading.
+Darden shares rose more 6 percent in afternoon trading to $115.59.
 They've increased more than 15 percent since the beginning of the year and about 23 percent in the past 12 months.

 Elements of this story were generated by Automated Insights using data from Zacks Investment Research.
 Access a Zacks stock report on DRI at https://www.zacks.com/ap/DRI